dkuppitz/openflights/README.md

 Note that Windows users can manually download these files to the `data` directory as the above script is meant for execution on Linux compatible systems.

 The next step is to use the Titan 0.5.4 Gremlin Console to run the [scripts/load-openflights-tp2.groovy](https://github.com/dkuppitz/openflights/blob/master/scripts/load-openflights-tp2.groovy) script.
 This script will initialize the schema and parse the data into Titan.
-This script configures the Titan instance to load to through the [conf/openflights-tp2.properties](https://github.com/dkuppitz/openflights/blob/master/conf/openflights-tp2.properties).
-This file defaults to local Cassandra usage, but could changed to support a remote Cassandra cluster, HBase or other Titan backend.
+This script configures the target Titan instance to which data will be loaded and uses the Titan configuration at [conf/openflights-tp2.properties](https://github.com/dkuppitz/openflights/blob/master/conf/openflights-tp2.properties) for this purpose.
+This file defaults to local Cassandra usage, but could be changed to support a remote Cassandra cluster, HBase or other Titan backend.

 Start the Titan 0.5.4 Gremlin Console and execute the script: